|

 will perish.
 Into your hands, O Lord, I commend my spirit.
 Help me to continue my work

-in your service despite the fact that I feel [betrayed, abandoned,
+in your service despite the fact that I have been [betrayed, abandoned,

 Never forget that your tears are